 The procedure for nomination and election of a director is outlined in the Company's constitution and in the Company's Corporate Governance Code.
-Every new appointment to the Board is considered and decided by the Board as a whole, taking into account the range of relevant skills and experience a potential new director may offer the Board and his or her ability to fully commit the time needed to be effective as a director of the Company.
+Every new appointment to the Board is considered and decided by the Board as a whole, taking into account the range of relevant skills and experience a potential new director may offer the Board, the independence of the potential new director, and his or her ability to fully commit the time needed to be effective as a director of the Company.